notiz-dev/nestjs-prisma-starter/README.md

 }).valueChanges;
 ```

-Here is an example how to fetch your profile from the NestJS Graphql Api:
+Here is an example how to fetch your profile from the NestJS GraphQL Api:

 ```ts
 const CurrentUserProfile = gql`